About Exist Green

 Most shopping is built around products that move easily through modern supply chains, whether or not their packaging, ingredients, or full footprint make much sense.
 Exist Green was built as a practical alternative, where people can buy only what they need and bring home goods screened more carefully for both people and planet.

-The store is organized around Grocery, Herbals, and Essentials.
-That means pantry staples and seasonal produce, loose-leaf tea and apothecary-style herbs in bulk, and the practical home and body goods that carry lower-waste choices into the rest of daily life.
+The store is organized around Grocery, Herbals + Essentials: pantry staples and seasonal produce, loose-leaf tea and apothecary-style herbs in bulk, and practical home and body goods that carry lower-waste choices into the rest of daily life.

 Beyond refill